Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 Retention of information
 ------------------------

-We will retain and use your Personal Information for the period necessary to comply with our legal obligations, to enforce our agreements, resolve disputes, and unless a longer retention period is required or permitted by law.
+We will retain and use your Personal Information forever.

-We may use any aggregated data derived from or incorporating your Personal Information after you update or delete it, but not in a manner that would identify you personally.
-Once the retention period expires, Personal Information shall be deleted.
-Therefore, the right to access, the right to erasure, the right to rectification, and the right to data portability cannot be enforced after the expiration of the retention period.
+We may use any aggregated data derived from or incorporating your Personal Information after you update or delete it, in a manner that would identify you personally.
+Once the retention period expires, Personal Information shall not be deleted.

 Data analytics
 --------------